-Precision instrument and equipment repairers calibrate, maintain and adjust instrumentation that is used for precise functions.
-These instruments include measurement, hazard detection, communication, laser, testing, diagnostic, and laboratory equipment.
+Precision instrument and equipment repairers calibrate, maintain, and adjust instrumentation that is used for precise functions.
+These instruments include measurement, hazard detection, communication, laser, testing, diagnostic, musical instrument, and laboratory equipment.
 These individuals must have excellent fine motor skills and attention to detail.
-They often specialize by the type of equipment they repair.Explore this career outside the military
+They often specialize by the type of equipment they repair.Explore this career outside the Military

 Precision instrument and equipment repairers usually work in repair shops on land or aboard ships.